-[Seán Flannagan] I enjoy how you can use knowledge and theoretical study to solve problems in real life and how we get to see a mathematical equation come to life in an experiment.
+I enjoy how you can use knowledge and theoretical study to solve problems in real life and how we get to see a mathematical equation come to life in an experiment.
 Engineering has given me transferrable skills that have allowed me to work on a wide range of exciting projects.
-From qualifying new composite materials for use on the Airbus A380 to testing bearings for aircraft landing gear, working on the extension of the life of nuclear power plants in the UK, and now in my role at UL, the fire testing of steel protection, I’ve experienced it all.
+From qualifying new composite materials for use on the Airbus A380 to testing bearings for aircraft landing gear, working on the extension of nuclear power plants' lives in the UK, and now in my role at UL, the fire testing of steel protection, I’ve experienced it all.
 What other careers would allow you to go from testing 2mm thick pieces of composite material for aviation use to fire testing 8-foot tall steel columns?

-[Seán Flannagan] That would be the first time I was promoted to a team leader role.
-I had moved to a different location to work in the nuclear industry, which brought a different mindset than the one from my previous position as a materials engineer in the aeronautical industry.
-In this new job, I was able to organize the technicians that worked with me to help ensure that the lab was working much more efficiently.
+That would be the first time I was promoted to a team leader role.
+I moved to a different location to work in the nuclear industry, which brought a different mindset from my previous position as a materials engineer in the aeronautical industry.
+In this new job, I organized the technicians who worked with me to help ensure that the lab was working much more efficiently.
 Subsequently, they promoted me to team leader, and I took great pleasure in seeing the technicians, who now worked for me, develop from young people straight out of school into extremely competent engineers.
-I remember an especially satisfying moment when one of these technicians came to tell me about a major issue he’d had with a test.
+I remember an immensely satisfying moment when one of these technicians came to tell me about a major issue he’d had with a test.
 He had solved the problem and informed the client himself.
 That moment, without question, was truly gratifying.

-[Inside UL] What’s the most challenging engineering project you’ve worked on during the past year, and how did you overcome the difficulties it presented?
+What’s the most challenging engineering project you’ve worked on to date, and how did you overcome the difficulties it presented?

-[Seán Flannagan] The most challenging project I faced last year was the qualification of new intumescent material for a UL customer.
+The most challenging project I faced was qualifying a new intumescent material for a UL customer.
 It was difficult as it was my first full qualification of material, from manufacture to final design, for UL.
-The project involved not only organizing a set of tests at our new German facility in Rosenheim but also witnessing the material and additional specimens being manufactured in the UK, then shipping these additional specimens to our Northbrook, Illinois, laboratory for environmental testing — making this quite an international project.
+The project involved organizing a set of tests at our new German facility in Rosenheim and witnessing the material and additional specimens being manufactured in the UK, then shipping these additional specimens to our Northbrook, Illinois, laboratory for environmental testing — making this quite an international project.

-I overcame the difficulties on this project by being well organized, planning the testing well in advance, frequently communicating with the clients, and by being able to tap into the wealth of knowledge available to me from my engineering colleagues in Warrington and Northbrook.
+I overcame the difficulties on this project by being well organized, planning the testing well in advance, frequently communicating with the clients, and tapping into the wealth of knowledge available to me from my engineering colleagues in Warrington and Northbrook.

-[Seán Flannagan] I am getting more involved in the qualification of materials to British standards and European standards as well as UL standards.
+[Seán Flannagan] I am getting more involved in the qualification of materials to British standards, European standards and UL standards.
 Each standard requires different types of fire tests and ways of carrying out the analysis for certification.
 One of my colleagues is mentoring me on these projects.
 I’m also working towards becoming a senior engineer with UL, and I have started the process to become a Chartered Engineer.